 I'm sorry for your loss.
 With bank accounts in his name that do not have a joint owner or a beneficiary designation you would need to obtain probate court authorization to get access.
 There are a couple different types of probate depending on the size of the estate and whether there is real...Read more »

 As her daughters/sole living heirs (my father is now deceased - he had a will) we have filed a claim but they've asked for additional paperwork in the form of "Original appointment from probate court date stamped within the last year."
-When I look at the forms online it says you cannot probate an...
+When I look at the forms online it says you...
 Read more »

 Generally speaking, if it qualifies as a charitable contribution the advantage of lifetime gifting is that you get an income tax benefit and the property is not in your estate for estate taxes.
 Plus he might get satisfaction from seeing it put to public use during his life.
-Everyone's situation is...Read more »
+Everyone's...Read more »

 Executors (now known as Personal Representatives in Massachusetts) are the people you nominate to locate your assets, pay debts, and distribute your property to your beneficiaries.
-If you fail to designate a beneficiary under your will the property does not go to the executors: it's called partial...Read more »
+If you fail to designate a beneficiary under your will the property does not go to the executors: it's called...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.